 - Two episodes of Roseanne dealt with this.
 In one episode Roseanne and Dan both try to go on a diet.
 In another, Roseanne puts Dan on a diet after his heart attack, but his refusal to stick to eating healthier food leads to one of the worst fights the two have ever had, only it turns out Dan had already died from his heart attack in the series finale.

-- It's also been implied that Roseanne's weight, as well as her anger issues and her controlling nature with Dan, stems from her father's abusive nature and her mother's tendency to make everything better with ice cream and sweets when she and Jackie were little girls.
+- It's also been implied that Roseanne's weight, as well as her anger issues and her controlling nature with Dan, stems from her father's abusive nature and her mother's tendency to make everything better with food when she and Jackie were little girls.

 - In 3rd Rock from the Sun, Dick begins stress eating as a result of his break-up with Mary in Moby Dick.
 He tries dieting and tries using a girdle, but upon learning Mary has also been stress eating, Dick decides to just buy bigger pants.